xmartlabs/Opera/README.md

 }
 ```

-Now we can make any Argo.Decodable model conforms to OperaDecodable by simply declaring `OperaDecodable` protocol adoption.
+Now we can make any Argo.Decodable model conform to `OperaDecodable` by simply declaring `OperaDecodable` protocol adoption.

 ```swift
 extension Repository : OperaDecodable {}
 ```

-Finally let's look into PaginationViewModel generic class thats allows us to list/paginate/sort/filter decodable items in a very straightforward way.
+Finally let's look into `PaginationViewModel` generic class thats allows us to list/paginate/sort/filter decodable items in a very straightforward way.

 ```swift